Virginia Western

 90%=A 80-89% = B 70-79% = C 60-69% = D

-Weekly Modules - there is a coding module due every other Sunday at 8AM.
-We will cover the content for these in our movies and Sunday meetings.
+Weekly Modules - there is a coding module due every Sunday at 8AM (two are two-week modules – see above).

 Academic Responsibilities